seek-oss/capsize/packages/metrics/README.md

 ## Subsets

-The default export for each fonts metrics is the `latin` subset, however there are named exports available for each of the supported subsets.
+The default export for each font's metrics is the `latin` subset, however there are named exports available for each of the supported subsets.

 For example: